Dental Emergencies

 Whatever the dental emergency, you should be seen as soon as possible!
 Call our office in Williamsburg, Brooklyn, and we’ll do our very best to get you in that day to be treated and feeling better in no time.

-Dental emergencies are no joke.
+Oral health is no joke.
 Let’s review what is and what isn’t a dental emergency.

 DENTAL TRAUMA